opentripplanner/OpenTripPlanner/ARCHITECTURE.md

 # OTP Architecture

-OTP is developed over more than 15 years, and most of the design documentation is in the code as comments and JavaDoc.
+OTP has been developed for more than 15 years, and most of the design documentation is in the code as comments and JavaDoc.
 Over the years the complexity have increased, and the natural developer turnover creates a demand for more architecture and design documentation.
 The new OTP2 documentation is put together with the source; hopefully making it easier to maintain.
 Instead of documenting